Alfresco/docs-alfresco/content-services/latest/using/share/content/rules.md

 5. Click **Done**.

-#### Creating a simple workflow
+### Creating a simple workflow {#createsimpleworkflow}

 You can set up rules to trigger a simple workflow that's made up of review and approval steps.
 When an item enters a folder with this type of rule applied, it will have additional actions available.

 You configure the rule to specify the user actions and flow of the content between folders.
 You can also add complexity to a simple workflow by creating rules for other folders and passing content around from location to location.

 For example, you could set up rules to create a simple workflow that manages content as follows: